On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 \begin{proposition} Fix a rational map $R$ with $F_R\neq \emptyset$.

-\begin{enumerate} \item If the identity map $Id:Hol_1 \to Hol_2$ is continuous, then there are no fixed points for the Beltrami operator on the Julia set $J_R$.
+\begin{enumerate} \item If the identity map $Id:Hol_1 \to Hol_2$ is continuous, then there are no fixed points of the Beltrami operator on the Julia set $J_R$.

-\item If the Fatou set $F_R$ admits an invariant Beltrami differential defining a non-zero functional on $Hol_1$, then $Id:Hol_2 \to Hol_1$ is continuous if and only if $J_R$ has Lebesgue measure zero. \end{enumerate} \end{proposition} \begin{proof} For the first part, suppose that there is a non-zero fixed point $\mu$ for the Beltrami operator on the Julia set.
+\item If the Fatou set $F_R$ admits an invariant Beltrami differential defining a non-zero functional on $Hol_1$, then $Id:Hol_2 \to Hol_1$ is continuous if and only if $J_R$ has Lebesgue measure zero. \end{enumerate} \end{proposition} \begin{proof} For the first part, suppose that there is a non-zero fixed point $\mu$ of the Beltrami operator on the Julia set.
 Then $\mu$ defines a non-trivial invariant continuous linear functional $l_\mu$ on $Hol_2$.
-Since $Id$ is a continuous operator, then the functional $l(\alpha)=l_\mu(Id(\alpha))$ is a continuous invariant linear functional on $Hol_1$ and hence extends to the completion of $Hol_1$.
-By the Hahn-Banach and Riesz Representation theorems there exists a function $\nu\in L_\infty(F_R)$ such that
+Since $Id$ is a continuous operator, the functional $l(\alpha)=l_\mu(Id(\alpha))$ is a continuous invariant linear functional on $Hol_1$ and hence extends to the completion $\overline{Hol_1}\subset L_1(F_R)$ of $Hol_1$ with respect to its norm.
+By the Hahn-Banach and Riesz representation theorems there exists a function $\nu\in L_\infty(F_R)$ such that